-Any agreement must rely an accounting of the warming effect of different GHG emissions.
-While carbon dioxide is the most prevalent greenhouse gas, other gasses also absorb heat including methane, water vapor, ozone, and nitrous oxides.
+Any agreement must account for the warming effect of different GHG emissions.
+While carbon dioxide is the most prevalent greenhouse gas, other gases also absorb heat including methane, water vapor, ozone, and nitrous oxides.
 The molecules of these gases have different capacities to absorb heat.
 In addition, they remain in the atmosphere, on average, for different time periods.
-To estimate the relative global warming potential of a given gas emission one must account for both their different heat absorbing capacities and how long on average the gas molecules remain in the atmosphere after being released.
-For GHG accounting, the releases of other greenhouse gases are translated into CO{2equiv} which typically accounts for the gas's absorptive capacity and removal from the atmosphere generally estimated over a 100 years.1 It is important to recognize that when we refer to CO{2equiv} in this and other chapters, the greenhouse warming effect of the release of all GHG gases is captured.
-The warming potential of gasses are thus most often expressed relative to carbon dioxide.
+To estimate the relative global warming potential of a given gas emission one must account for both its different heat absorbing capacities and how long on average the gas molecules remain in the atmosphere after being released.
+For GHG accounting, the releases of other greenhouse gases are translated into $CO{2equiv}$ which typically accounts for the gas's absorptive capacity and removal from the atmosphere generally estimated over 100 years.
+It is important to recognize that when we refer to $CO{2equiv}$ in this and other chapters, the greenhouse warming effect of the release of all GHG gases is captured.
+The warming potential of gases are thus most often expressed relative to carbon dioxide.

-1. The choice of 100 years is somewhat arbitrary and we must be aware that a given quantity of a greenhouse gas will represent a larger number of CO{2equiv} if evaluated over a shorter time period if that gas tends to leave the atmosphere more quickly than CO2.
+1. The choice of 100 years is somewhat arbitrary and we must be aware that a given quantity of a greenhouse gas will represent a larger number of $CO{2equiv}$ if evaluated over a shorter time period if that gas tends to leave the atmosphere more quickly than CO2.